How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 • Paraglide from the mountaintop in Maasim for a breathtaking view of Sarangani Bay

-• Take an immersion tour at the Lamlifew Tribal Village in Malungon and discover the weaving tradition of the B’laan tribe, one of Sarangani’s biggest ethnic groups
+• Take an immersion tour at the Lamlifew Tribal Village in Malungon and discover the weaving tradition of the B’laan tribe, one of Sarangani’s most prominent ethnic groups

 Where to stay in Glan, Sarangani